gatsbyjs/gatsby/docs/docs/graphql-api.md

 `
 ```

-**Note**: the `const` that gets exported doesn't need to be called `pageQuery`, it can have anything, Gatsby just looks for an exported `graphql` string from the file.
+**Note**: the query exported in a `const` doesn't need to be named `pageQuery`.
+More importantly, Gatsby looks for an exported `graphql` string from the file.

 #### Returns

-A page query returns a data object passed into the props of the page component of the file the query is in.
+When included in a page component file, a page query returns a data object that is passed automatically to the component as a prop.

 ```javascript
 // highlight-start